A program of the Knight Center for Journalism in the Americas at the University of Texas at Austin

 Born in New York City and raised in Huntington, N.Y., Brady lives with his wife, Joan, in Great Falls, Va.
 We are inveterate road trippers, having done two 48-state tours of the United States with our dogs, the latter chronicled on our trip blog.
 Jim also holds out hope that, someday, the Jets, Mets or Knicks will bring him some joy.

-Jim will be part of the panel “Saving local news in the U.S.: Can we have sustainable online journalism in local markets?,” on Saturday, April 13, 2019 at 11:15 a.m.
+Brady was part of the panel “Saving local news in the U.S.: Can we have sustainable online journalism in local markets?” at ISOJ 2019.